JBShaffer91/code-quiz/README.md

 * _HTML_
 * _CSS_
-*_JavaScript_
+* _JavaScript_

 ## Description

-_{This is a quiz designed to match a person's personality to the best programming language for them to get started with.
-It's designed to be a fun way to engage with users and collect data which could help developers learn how to better assist with students' coding journey.}_
+This is a quiz designed to match a person's personality to the best programming language for them to get started with.
+It's designed to be a fun way to engage with users and collect data which could help developers learn how to better assist with students' coding journey.

 ## Setup/Installation Requirements

 * _git bash_
 * _VS Code_

-_{Copy link https://github.com/JBShaffer91/code-quiz.git and open Git Bash._
+Copy link https://github.com/JBShaffer91/code-quiz.git and open Git Bash.
 _cd ~/Desktop_
 _git clone https://github.com/JBShaffer91/code-quiz.gitt_
 _Make sure you're in the code-quiz folder and open in VS Code}_

 ## Known Bugs

-* _Uncaught SytaxError: Unexpected identifier, scripts.js:75_
+* Uncaught SytaxError: Unexpected identifier, scripts.js:75

 ## License

-_{If there are any issues with this application you may reach out to me any time at justinbshaffer91@gmail.com}_
+If there are any issues with this application you may reach out to me any time at justinbshaffer91@gmail.com

 MIT License